 • Extends genuine hospitality to all villagers.

-• Upholds and works to further Holden Village values of diversity, equality, respect, sustainability, and spirituality as articulated in the Strategic Plan.
+• Upholds and works to further Holden Village values of diversity, equality, respect, sustainability, and spirituality.

 • Help new staff and volunteers integrate into the community.

-As a remote, “downlake” employee, you are eligible for the following compensation and benefits:
+As an Long-Term Volunteer, you are eligible for the following compensation and benefits:

 • $550/month stipend

 • Health insurance (medical, dental and vision)